weiganghuang/holops-1803/task1.md

     ```

-1. Make package L2Vpn available for NSO.
-Creating a symbolic link to
-    `L2Vpn` at the `packages` directory of your NSO runtime
+1. Now we’ll make the package L2Vpn available for NSO.
+This involves creating a symbolic link to L2Vpn at the `packages` directory in the NSO runtime directory (`/home/nso/ncs-run/packages`).
+Enter the following three commands.

-    (`/home/nso/ncs-run/packages`):
+**NOTE: Make sure you are creating the symbolic link at the `~/ncs-run/packages` directory.**

     ```
     [nso@nso]$ cd ~/ncs-run/packages